google/quiver-dart/README.md

 ## [quiver.check][]

-`checkArgument` throws `ArgumentError` if the specifed argument check expression is false.
+`checkArgument` throws `ArgumentError` if the specified argument check expression is false.

 `checkListIndex` throws `RangeError` if the specified index is out of bounds.

-`checkState` throws `StateError` if the specifed state check expression is false.
+`checkState` throws `StateError` if the specified state check expression is false.

 [quiver.check]: https://pub.dev/documentation/quiver/latest/quiver.check/quiver.check-library.html